 There has to be proof for our hopes, or they are nothing but a wish, they are nothing but a dream, they are nothing but our own imagination.
-We are dealing here with a process that is very important to spiritual health and well-being and eternal life, because God's word tells us that faith is the substance, it is the ground, it is the assurance of things hoped for.
+We are dealing here with a process that is very important to spiritual health and well-being and eternal life, because God's Word tells us that faith is the substance, the ground, it is the assurance of things hoped for.
 It is even the title-deed of things hoped for.
 It is the evidence of things not seen.
-It also tells us that the only faith that God will accept comes, proceeds, from His own word.
-So faith—the conviction, the assurance that enables hopes that pertain to our relationship with God—must come from God's word.
+It also tells us that the only faith that God will accept comes, proceeds, from His own Word.
+So faith—the conviction, the assurance that enables hopes that pertain to our relationship with God—must come from God's Word.

-And as to any hope of eternal life, every shred of hope we have, absolutely rests on the faithfulness of God in keeping His promises.
-His word is always true, and that's where conviction should rise from.
-His word is always true.
+And as to any hope of eternal life, every shred of hope we have absolutely rests on the faithfulness of God in keeping His promises.
+His Word is always true, and that is where conviction should rise from.
+His Word is always true.
 Now if there is no God, or if He lies, or if He is careless in any way, then we have no foundation whatever for our hope, and that kind of faith is absolutely baseless.
 It is nothing more than wishful thinking, and everything therefore depends on the fact that He has spoken, and whatever He says is true.

 Now if we have heard nothing on a particular subject from Him, we have nothing to believe.
 There is no law for or against.
-His word is law.
+His Word is law.
 There is therefore no legitimate reason for anything except human faith or human emotion.
-We can place no hope in what doesn't exist, and all we are doing is exercising our imagination.
+We can place no hope in what does not exist, and all we are doing is exercising our imagination.

 I want you to apply this truth to the calendar issue which plays a place in our hopes for a good relationship with God.

-Where did you ever read in God's word about postponements?
-Well, you didn't.
+Where did you ever read in God's Word about postponements?
+Well, you did not.
 In other words, there is no biblical revelation from God that says either you must have them, or you shall not have them.
 Now that is not the only rule that is missing.